BADM554/brewery-api/.github/ISSUE_TEMPLATE/update-brewery.md

 <!--
 📝 HOW TO FILL THIS OUT:

-⚠️ FIRST: Click the "Preview" tab above to see what this looks like!
+⚠️ FIRST: Click the "Preview" tab above to see what this SHOULD look like when done!
-         Gray text disappears in preview - only your answers show.

-THEN:
+THEN follow these steps:
 1. Find the brewery in our API: http://178.156.206.171:8000/breweries/search?query=BREWERY_NAME
 2. Copy what's currently wrong and what it should be
 3. Click back to "Write" tab
-4. Delete the gray text and examples
+4. Find text in parentheses like: (delete this and type...)
+5. DELETE the parentheses and everything inside them
-5. Type your information on the same line after each field
+6. TYPE your information right after the colon
-6. Click "Preview" to check it looks right before submitting
+7. Click "Preview" to check before submitting

 EXAMPLE:
-**Current Value:** 2173985133
+BEFORE editing: **Current Value:** (what the API shows RIGHT NOW) AFTER editing:  **Current Value:** 2173985133
-**Correct Value:** 2173985134

-💡 TIP: Use the Preview tab to make sure you deleted all the instructions!
+💡 In "Preview" mode, you should NOT see parentheses or the word "delete"!
 -->

 ## Brewery to Update